howardyclo/write-cafe/README.md

 ### Get Started

 - Assume that you've installed python virtual environment package - `virtualenv`.
-You'll need to activate our virtual enviroment in this project, which contains all python packages required by this project.
+First, you'll need to activate a virtual enviroment in this project, then install all python packages required by this project.
 ```
 >> source server/env/bin/activate
+>> cd server/env (where requirements.txt located at)
+>> pip install -r requirements.txt
 ```
 - Assume that you've installed nodejs and npm.
 Run `npm install` to install nodejs packages required by this project
 ```